igormahall/djangoOficina/README.md

 ## 📄 Licença

-Este projeto está licenciado sob a licença MIT — consulte o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a licença MIT.

 ---